SolbiatiAlessandro/machine-learning/zero-shot-retrieval/README.md

 200k docs lengths between 1k and 5k characters
 queries

+embedding process
+- start with some sampled data
+- we should do per document type embedding but for now
+- let's keep that as hyperparameters

 ### Queries
 lot to think about queries
 queries matter a lot